Europa frena su impulso económico: el BCE adopta una postura cautelosa en los tipos de interés

 At the same time, these debates have sparked strong pushback from Washington.
 Trump has publicly condemned initiatives by the BRICS bloc to investigate alternative reserve currencies, cautioning that serious trade reprisals could follow if such efforts advanced.
 These remarks highlight the deep connection between currency supremacy and geopolitical influence.

-The boundaries of China’s aspirations
+The limits of China’s ambitions

 Analysts caution against interpreting China’s ambitions as an imminent threat to dollar dominance.
 The structural advantages underpinning the dollar remain formidable, and no other currency currently offers the same combination of scale, liquidity, and institutional trust.
 Even so, the gradual expansion of the renminbi’s role could reshape certain aspects of global finance, particularly in regions where China’s economic influence is strongest.